 Check Coronavirus case numbers and data in your local area:

 Public Health Scotland’s interactive dashboard now provides a map showing the number of cases in local areas, as well as trends for local authorities and NHS boards

-The Scottish Government's text messaging service is available for people who were shielding to recieve the latest updates from the Scottish Government in the event of any new national or local lockdown restrictions, and useful information to help keep you safe.
+The Scottish Government's text messaging service is available for people who are at the highest risk (previously on the shielding list) to recieve the latest updates from the Scottish Government, and useful information to help keep you safe.

 You can sign up by texting your 10 digit CHI number to 07860 064525.
 You can find your CHI number on the shielding letter you have received.
 Please do not include any other information.
 The service will confirm that you are on the shielding list.